umasubra/ExcelJsDocumentation/resources/chartGridlines.md

 ### Set Chart Gridlines

-Show Gridlines on an Axis.
+Show gridlines on an axis.

 #### Syntax
 Use major gridlines on value axis as an example here.